patrickcberry/meteor-static-pages/README.md

 Note: Markdown must start at the begining of a line and cannot be indented

-## Displaying list of templates
+## Displaying lists of templates

 The ```Template.forEach``` function in the ```aldeed:template-extension``` package can be used to create a list of all templates (and could be filtered based on parts of the template name).

 This has not been fully implemented in this example.
-Believe that the best way to create dyamic list of pages would be to seperatly store metadata about each page.
+Believe that the best way to create a dyamic list of pages would be to seperatly store metadata about each page in a collection.